Ragnar Jändel

-Ragnar Jändel (13 April 1895, Blekinge – 6 May 1939, Ronneby) was a Swedish poet and writer.
+Ragnar Jändel (13 April 1895 – 6 May 1939) was a Swedish poet and writer.
 He was of proletarian origin and one of the Swedish labor poets.
-His autobiographical writing Childhood paints a bleak picture of working-class family life.
+He was born in Blekinge, and his autobiographical writing Childhood paints a bleak picture of working-class family life.
 Partly because of a religious tone in his lyrics, he was expelled from the newspapers Brand and Stormklockan by more dogmatic left-wing socialists.
 One of his poems from this period was proposed by Fabian Månsson for inclusion in the 1937 hymnal.
+He died in Ronneby.